DhiaReza/LearnASP.NET/Bookstore MVC/Readme.md

 What to do next :
-1. Test the APIs via postman
+1. Test Edit API
-2. create view
+3. create view, steps number 4.
+Use partial view for edit, add, and delete.
+Call the form when the request is amde.
+Make view for details.